 - Words that ask for a Retweet

-Words like “new blog post, “check out,” “blog” and “post” are commonly used in tweets that promote content.
-Words that describe the value of content are also popular.
+Those words like “new blog post, “check out,” “blog” and “post” are commonly used in tweets that promote content.
+Also, words that describe the value of content are popular.
 Things like “great,” “how to,” “top,” “10 (as in 10 tips)” and “free” all promise value and make people want to share the link.

 Tweets that include words about social media are commonly retweeted among social media gurus and heavy social media users.
 This list also shows that tweets that ask people for a retweet actually do work.

-So, how do you use this list at your business?
+So, how do you use the most retweeted words list in your business Tweets?
 First, you can use it as a guide as you use social media.
 From this list, you can see that people are interested in sharing tweets that prove their value right away and that reference new blog posts.
 You can also occasionally ask your followers to retweet your posts.

 Whenever you create a social media plan or a content marketing strategy, you should keep your unique market and goals in mind.
 Unfortunately, there aren’t any magic words that will make your social media posts more popular or your content go viral.

 However, research like this does give us some insight into trends and what social media users, in general, are more attracted to and can help you make your tactics more effective.